DingDongRoar/dingdongroar.github.io/_posts/2016-07-07-random-markdown.markdown

 date: 2016-07-07
 author: 'by Ding Dong Roar'
 ---
-Just personal notes to myself regarding the use of *kramdown* markdown.
+Just personal notes to myself regarding the use of *kramdown* markdown of which only the results can be seen here.

 Here is some *Python*{: style="color: green"} code.